-- Briefer Than They Think: His film career included work as a child and teenager, as well as many bit parts in Hong Kong, but he only starred in 4 complete films over a 3 year period (plus Game of Death, which was unfinished).
+- Briefer Than They Think: His film career included work as a child and teenager, as well as many bit parts in Hong Kong, but he only starred in four complete films over a three-year period (plus Game of Death, which was unfinished) as an adult.

 - Bring It: Common in his movies, and frequently homaged.

-- Charles Atlas Superpower: Lee's followers often ascribe him abilities that border on superhuman, such that the viral video (falsified by the ad company) of Bruce Lee playing ping pong using nunchuks was done well enough and Lee's own superhuman reputation was such that many believed wholeheartedly that it was all true.
+- Lee's followers often ascribe his abilities that border on superhuman, such that the viral video (falsified by the ad company) of Bruce Lee playing ping pong using nunchuks was done well enough and Lee's own superhuman reputation was such that many believed wholeheartedly that it was all true.

 - Lee felt that many martial artists of his time did not spend enough time on physical conditioning.
-Lee included all elements of total fitness — muscular strength, muscular endurance, cardiovascular endurance, and flexibility.
-He tried traditional bodybuilding techniques to build bulky muscles or mass.
+Lee included all elements of total fitness — muscular strength, muscular endurance, cardiovascular endurance, and flexibility — as part of his workout routines.
+He also employed traditional bodybuilding techniques.

 - Conservation of Ninjutsu: Cuts through crowds of chivalrous mooks, usually with only a few blows each, but his one-on-one fights last much longer.